ers-stars/dolphot_jwst/docs/running_dolphot/setup.rst

   > dolphot <outputname> <parametername>=<parametervalue>

-Any omitted parameter will be set at the default value (cf. `Parameter Definitions <./definitions.rst>`_).
+Any omitted parameter will be set at the default value (see :ref:`Parameter Definitions`).
 If we want to specify a large number of parameters, we can store them in a parameter file:

 .. code-block:: bash